LoginRadius/docs/content/blog/get-started-node-js/index.md

 ![alt_text](../../assets/blog-common/theme-customization.png "image_tooltip")

-To preview your login page's theme, click **Go to your Login Page** link as highlighted on the above screen.
-Features like Email and Password login, User registration, Forgot password, and Remember me are already implemented on your Auth Page(IDX).
+To preview your login page's theme, click **Go to your Login Page** link highlighted on the above screen.

+> Features like Email and Password login, User registration, Forgot password, and Remember me are already configured for your Auth Page(IDX).

 ## Get Credentials